stctheproducer/docker-containers/README.md

 sudo resolvconf -u # updates resolv subdirectories
 ```

-And that's it, as long as you have a service running at port 80, the domain `local.test` will resolve to it without needing to touch your hosts file.
+And that's it, as long as you have a service running at port `80`, the domain `local.test` will resolve to it without needing to touch your `hosts` file.
 For services running at other ports, keep reading! 😉

 ## mkcert